 Also, like other berries, both fruits have health-promoting compounds called polyphenols.

-These plant compounds have antioxidant properties, which means they can help protect cells from oxidative damage.
-In doing so, they may help reduce the risk of certain chronic conditions like
+These plant compounds have antioxidant properties, helping protect cells from oxidative damage.
+In doing so, they may help reduce the risk of certain chronic conditions, such as

 Anthocyanins are a type of polyphenol that gives blackberries and black raspberries their inky-black color.
-Both fruits have impressive amounts of anthocyanins, which are linked to healthier blood vessels and may help protect cells from mutating and becoming cancerous.
+Both fruits contain high levels of anthocyanins, which may help protect against cardiovascular and neurodegenerative diseases.

 Both of these berries are delicious when eaten fresh.
-Because they’re soft fruits and highly perishable, make sure to keep them refrigerated and use them up within 2 to 3 days.
+Because they’re soft fruits and highly perishable, keep them refrigerated and use them within 2 to 3 days.

 Fresh black raspberries and blackberries can add a pop of deep, rich color to a fresh fruit or leafy green salad, work well as a topping on oats or yogurt, or be included in a cheese platter.